nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 **Footing warning:** The race is run primarily on rugged woodland singletrack with roots, rocks, and other potential hazards.
 Watch footing on the bridges; they can be slippery, especially when wet, and some may have boards missing.

 **Cupless:** NMTC races are cup-free races.
-We will not provide paper cups at aid stations, and runners will need to carry their own cups (for example, collapsible cups), bottles, or other hydration vessels for use at aid stations.
+We will not provide paper cups at aid stations, and runners will need to carry their own cups (for example, collapsible cups, bottles, or other hydration vessels) for use at aid stations.

 **Cutoffs:** Voyageur aid stations enforce cutoffs (with the exception of the water-only Hwy 210 aid station, which is uncrewed).
 Please see the [aid station chart](#aid-stations) for specific cutoff times.
 Runners must reach the finish in 14 hours, by 8:00 PM.